inkVerb/VIP/To-Do.md

 - MariaDB settings
 - Overview of POSIX
 - Creating package installers for Debian, RPM, and Arch
-- GRUB terminal, kernel configs used by GRUB, and creating GRUB menues
+- GRUB terminal, kernel configs used by GRUB, and creating GRUB menus